Carlomos7/IS373-Nextjs/docs/Epic_Story_Workflow.md

 ```

 ### Steps
-**Note:** there are issue templates for epics and stories that you can use.
+**Note:** There are issue templates for epics and stories that you can use.
 1. **Create Epic**: Define an overarching task or theme.
 2. **Add Epic to 'Epics Documentation' Board**: Provide visibility and tracking for the Epic.
 3. **Determine Story Types**: Decide if the Epic contains User Stories, Technical Stories, or both.
 4. **Create User/Technical Stories**: Break down the Epic into actionable stories/tasks.
+5. **Assign to Team Member**: Add an assignee.
-5. **Add Stories to 'Task Documentation' Board**: Track the progress of each story from backlog to completion.
+6. **Add Stories to 'Task Documentation' Board**: Track the progress of each story from backlog to completion.
-6. **Implement Stories**: Work on the stories, adhering to the requirements and goals set forth by the Epic.
+7. **Implement Stories**: Work on the stories, adhering to the requirements and goals set forth by the Epic.
-7. **Review, Test, and Document Stories**: Upon completion, thoroughly document the work, including code screenshots, notes, and related feature branches.
+8. **Review, Test, and Document Stories**: Upon completion, thoroughly document the work, including code screenshots, notes, and related feature branches.
-8. **Check Completion of All Stories**: Once all stories under an Epic are completed, the Epic can be closed.
+9. **Check Completion of All Stories**: Once all stories under an Epic are completed, the Epic can be closed.
-9. **Close Epic**: Mark the Epic as complete in the 'Epics Documentation' Board.
+10. **Close Epic**: Mark the Epic as complete in the 'Epics Documentation' Board.

 ## Conclusion